Information Security at Hive

 Information Security Statement

 Information is at the heart of our business, and any threat to its confidentiality, integrity, or availability is a direct threat to our business.
 Information security concepts apply to, and are the responsibility of, all our employees.
 Hive’s Senior Leadership Team is fully supportive of the need for, and enforcement of, information security policies, procedures and Hive’s ISMS.
 The Information Security & Compliance Manager is responsible for the management and maintenance of the ISMS.

 The Information Security Manual will help you understand your role in delivering this aspect of our organisations risk management activities.
 It will also help us continually improve the security of our information assets.

-If there is anything within this policy you do not understand, please speak with the Information Security & Compliance Manager who will be able to advise you.
+If there is anything within this statement you do not understand, please speak with the Information Security & Compliance Manager who will be able to advise you.

 John Ryder – CEO & Founder